Juniper Scores Complete Victory in Patent Dispute With Finjan

 After Irell’s trial victory, the judge ordered each party to move for summary judgment on its next-strongest claim.
 Again, Irell won on its motion and defeated Finjan’s motion.
 This time, however, the judge not only rejected Finjan’s summary judgment arguments, but instead entered an order to show cause as to why Juniper should not be granted summary judgment—and ultimately granted summary judgment in Juniper’s favor.
 Shortly thereafter, Finjan voluntarily dismissed all of its remaining claims against Juniper, giving Juniper a complete win on all of Finjan’s asserted patents.
 The court entered final judgment dismissing all of Finjan’s claims on August 13, 2019.

-The Irell team representing Juniper included Jonathan Kagan, Rebecca Carson, Alan Heinrich and Dennis Courtney.
+The Irell team representing Juniper included Jonathan Kagan, Rebecca Carson and Alan Heinrich.